arpansarkar112/GearUp_Frontend/API_INTEGRATION.md

 # GearUp Frontend - API Integration Map

-This document outlines how the Next.js frontend components are mapped to the backend endpoints to fulfill the mandatory assignment requirements.
+This document outlines how the Next.js frontend components are mapped to the backend endpoints.

 ## 🟢 Customer Endpoints